mikependon/RepoDB/README.md

 ## RepoDb - a hybrid ORM Library for .NET.

-RepoDb is a .NET ORM that bridge the gaps between micro-ORMs and macro-ORMs.
-It helps the developer to simplify the switch-over of when to use the “basic” and “advance” operations during the development.
+RepoDb is an open-source .NET ORM that bridge the gaps between micro-ORMs and macro-ORMs.
+It helps the developer to simplify the switch-over of when to use the “BASIC” and “ADVANCE” operations during the development.

-RepoDb is your best alternative ORM to both Dapper and EntityFramework.
+It is the best alternative ORM to both Dapper and EntityFramework.

 <details>
 <summary><b>Why use RepoDb as your ORM?</b></summary>